CIRCL/douglas-quaid/README.md

 #### Must known

 The library is storing pictures within clusters of somewhat-similar pictures.
 When a picture is added in the database or a request is made, algorithms perform a comparison of the picture with all "most central"/"most representative" picture(s) of each cluster.
 Therefore, instead of making a comparison of one pictures to all pictures of the database (O(nb_picture_in_db)), it compares the picture with all clusters (O(nb_clusters)).
 Depending on a threshold, the picture will be matched to a cluster (in fact, the representative picture of the cluster) or not.
 If the picture match a representative picture of a cluster, we compare the request picture with all pictures of this cluster.
 Therefore, instead of running O(nb_picture_in_db) comparisons, we run O(nb_clusters+nb_matched_clusters*nb_pictures_in_each_cluster)
 This improves performances by decreasing performed comparisons.

-Tricky thing is the threshold which says "This picture is too distant, it must be in a new cluster" or "This picture is close enough and is in the same cluster"*[]:
+Tricky thing is the threshold which says "This picture is too distant, it must be in a new cluster" or "This picture is close enough and is in the same cluster":
 This threshold impacts on the performance of the library (time-wise) and less/not on the quality of match.

 <p  align="center" float="center">
 <img src="./docs/images/xkcd_performance.png" alt="Action" height="400"/>